 Drobot took exception to specific statements plaintiffs’ attorneys made during a July television interview with Los Angeles station KTTV Fox 11 and a subsequent CBS radio interview about the medical fraud and personal injury cases pending against him and his company Healthsmart Pacific.

-Drobot argued the law firms of Kabateck Brown Kellner, Cotchett Pitre & McCarthy and Knox Ricksen made false claims in an effort to disparage Drobot’s reputation.
+Drobot argued the law firms of Kabateck LLP, Cotchett Pitre & McCarthy and Knox Ricksen made false claims in an effort to disparage Drobot’s reputation.

 In February 2014, Drobot pled guilty to government allegations that he paid kickbacks to surgeons for referring patients to Healthsmart Pacific.
 Prosecutors says Drobot also paid $28,000 in bribes to state Sen. Ron Calderon, (D) Montebello to support favorable legislation involving workers’ compensation laws.